Joanna Dobson introduces the second extract from Incredible! and explains why it addresses topical concerns about food waste…

 Part of the work of Incredible Edible involves running classes to help people learn skills that are in danger of lost, skills that we all need to recover as spiralling fuel costs and increasingly unpredictable weather patterns mean we can no longer rely on cheap food imports.

 They haven’t quite got on to sheep’s heads yet, but so far more than 1,000 people in Todmorden have attended classes on subjects such as preserving, fruit tree grafting and sausage making.

 The Incredible Edible movement is spreading up and down the country and even across the world, with more than 50 projects in the UK and over 300 in France alone.
-To get the Incredible Edible story published we are running a crowdfunding campaign.
-You can support it for as little as £1 and become part of the story yourself – as well as discovering many more Incredible Edible stories.
+You can be part of that story too.